jamesopstad/typesafe-router/README.md

   .toRoutes();
 ```

-> **TIP:** `lazy` can be also be used to import loaders, actions and error boundaries.
+> **TIP:** `lazy` can also be used to import loaders, actions and error boundaries.
 If you are combining lazy and static imports (e.g. a static loader and a lazy component) make sure they are in different files.

 ## API